After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 How These "Memberships" Work

-- ChatGPT offers a solid free tier with GPT-3.5, which is great for most basic tasks.
-Upgrading to ChatGPT Plus unlocks the powerful GPT-4, along with extra features like plugins that extend its abilities, and memory to remember your preferences.
+- ChatGPT offers a solid free tier with GPT-5.1 Instant, which is great for most basic tasks.
+Upgrading to ChatGPT Plus unlocks the powerful GPT-5.1, along with extra features like plugins that extend its abilities, and memory to remember your preferences.

 - Claude currently runs a mostly free model named Opus, which is great for casual use but has daily limits on the number of chat turns.
 You don't need a subscription to use it, but long, continuous conversations can be challenging.